Summary

 Have you heard the saying “two heads are better than one”?
 Decisions made in isolation from a single perspective are rarely optimal decisions.
 On the other hand, getting too many people involved can stall decision-making.

-If you want to make wise, informed decisions, then you need to get input from multiple points of view, experiences, and skillsets.
+To make wise, informed decisions, you need to gather input from multiple points of view, diverse experiences, and varied skill sets.
 Obtaining several perspectives enables you to analyze opportunities from different angles.
-By seeing things in different ways, you get a better decision.
+By considering things from various perspectives, you make more informed decisions.

-The critical element to point out is that you are asking for input.
+The critical element to note is that you are seeking input.
 However, a single person makes the final decision.
 Businesses are democracies run by popular opinion.
-The reality in our companies is that only a few people typically have complete information, or as complete as possible needed to make decisions.
+In our companies, the reality is that only a few people typically have complete information, or as much as is needed to make informed decisions.
 The more strategic, big-picture decisions, including objectives, priorities, resource allocation, and related items, are made at the top.

-Decisions by a committee may seem ideal, but the reality is that someone has to be ultimately accountable for every decision.
-Each business must delineate the hierarchy of decision-makers, advisors, and those charged with making things happen.
+Decisions made by a committee may seem ideal, but the reality is that someone must ultimately be accountable for every decision.
+Each business must delineate the hierarchy of decision-makers, advisors, and those responsible for implementing actions.

 Decision-makers, those responsible for performance and results, will exist throughout your organization.
 It would be best if you made strategic decisions in whom you select to lead the components of your organization: